 DC Lesley PRENDERGAST – Domestic Abuse Officer

-Working in the PVP unit investigating crime against children and young people is something that most people would probably want to avoid.
+Working in the Protecting Vulnerable People unit investigating crime against children and young people is something that most people would probably want to avoid.
 In this conversation we hear how Natalie and Les feel about the work they do, the impact on them, managing the balance of work and home, and keeping mentally well.

 Series 1 and the first two episodes of Series 2 are available on our Interview and Podcast page